 Instead, we use harm reduction.
-It involves licensing people to drive after they have demonstrated a level of driving knowledge and skill.
+It involves licensing people to drive after they’ve shown a level of driving knowledge and skill.
 We establish rules of the road, speed limits, laws against driving while impaired, require safety belt use, etc.

 I. General Description of Harm Reduction

 Here are some general facts about harm reduction.
 All of them describe the approach.
 Of course, they also describe harm reduction for drinking.

 Practical.
 Harm reduction uses effective strategies to reduce harm from potentially dangerous activities.
 If something doesn’t work, it’s abandoned.
 Harm reduction doesn’t keep doing the same thing over and over, expecting different results.

 Incremental.
 It recognizes that it’s easier to make small changes than major ones.

 Realistic.
 People have been drinking for at least 12,000 years.
 They’re not likely to stop.
 Prohibition has been tried around the world and it has never worked.
 To the contrary, it creates new problems.